hyun-jin891/GeneTriever/data/README.md

-# Dataset loaded for CellTyper
+# Dataset loaded for GeneTriever

 You should check the file name (They can be changed.
 If so, you should change the file path name in main.py)